CookieDookie/Morph-Addon/Mobs Information.md

 - Iron Golems and Snow Golems attack you
 - Have a baby variant
 - It zombifies the villagers you kill in Hard or Normal Difficulty
-- Gives hunger effect to the mobs you hit (Bugged)
+- Gives hunger effect to the mobs you hit (BUGGED)
 - Transforms into a Zombie when you drowned in water
 ### **Baby Variant**
 - Can go through 1 block holes